-I got them as a Christmas present in 2019 and, despite being a little sceptical, was blown away with how good they are.
+Despite being a little sceptical, I got them as a Christmas present in 2019 and was blown away by how good they are.
 I don’t use them all the time – for shorter wet runs.
+I’ve purchased several more pairs since; my most recent pair was in Jan 2023.
 I don’t mind my feet getting wet.
-However, for longer runs through muddy fields and deep puddles, they work a treat.
-They are available in a variety of lengths and levels of warmth – so you can find the right pair of socks for summer or winter.
-Like many socks that are waterproof, they have two layers of soft baric on either side of a waterproof layer.
-SealSkinz is high quality, durable and extremely comfortable to wear.
+However, they work a treat for longer runs through muddy fields and deep puddles.
+They are available in various lengths and levels of warmth – so you can find the right pair of socks for summer or winter.
+Like many waterproof socks, they have two layers of soft baric on either side of a waterproof layer.
+SealSkinz is high quality, durable and highly comfortable to wear.

 SealSkinz offer a range of socks that are great for both warm and cold weather outdoor fun.
 Take a loom below to compare their full range.